color-theory/cppFundamentals/01-Principals/notes.md

 Analysis, Design, Implementation, and Testing all occur during each phase of the RUP except for testing, which starts during the elaboration phase. and increases in volume until transition.

+## What about Waterfall?

+* The Waterfall method is outdated and should no longer be used.

+It is important to be careful during certain phases of the RUP as by making certain mistakes, it can quickly become waterfall.
+IE: Inception is not only about specifying requirements.
+We also make sure that the system is feasible, estimate how much the system will cost to develop, and identify high risk issues.
+Inception does not equal Waterfall's requirements phase.

+The elaboration phase is not only about designing the system.
+We also perform analysis, coding, and testing.
+If this phase only has one iteration, then it effectively becomes a waterfall method.